huriyilmaz/visualstudio-docs.tr-tr/docs/vs-2015/extensibility/creating-a-software-development-kit.md

     </File>
     ```

-4. Denetimleri farklı bir kategori adlarıyla Blend ve Visual Studio koyun.
+4. Blend ve Visual Studio 'da farklı kategori adları altına denetimler yerleştirin.

     ```
     // Blend accepts a slightly different structure for the category name because it allows a path rather than a single category.